electricimp/Bullwinkle/README.md

 <div id="onsuccesscallback"><h3>onSuccess(callback)</h3></div>

 The onSuccess method adds an event listener (the *callback*) that will execute if the partner *.on* handler receives the message.
+The *message* parameter contains the successfully delivered message including a *tries* count and a round-trip *latency* float in seconds.

 ```squirrel
 bull.send("importantMessage")